Geetharani42/RaspberryPi/README.md

 # RaspberryPi
-Raspberry Pi GPIO pin controlling and camera interfacing codes will be discussed in this repository
+Raspberry Pi GPIO pin controlling, sensor interfacing and camera interfacing codes will be discussed in this repository